bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 to Bokeh.
 It's also a good way to get started and introduce yourself as a new contributor.

-An easy way to get started is to submit pull requests for any typos or other small errors you might find in Bokeh's documentation. *This is always appreciated!* In addition to quick fixes, check the list of `Open Docs Issues`_ on GitHub.
-This list contains several projects as a starting point.

 This section describes Bokeh's
 :ref:`documentation style guidelines <devguide_documentation_style_guidelines>`
 for contributing to the documentation.
 This section also includes details on how